Theatre of Living Arts

-The Theatre of Living Arts (known commonly as the TLA) is a concert venue located on South Street in Philadelphia, Pennsylvania.
+The Theatre of Living Arts (known commonly as the TLA) is a concert venue that is located on South Street in Philadelphia, Pennsylvania.
 The venue, which opened in 1988, dates back to the early 1900s as a nickelodeon.

 Over the years, the venue has seen many incarnations ranging from concert hall to movie theatre to theatre.
 Known for its acoustics, it was voted as one of the best concert venues in America by Complex.

 History

-The theatre opened in 1908 as the "Crystal Palace", seating nearly 700.
+The theatre opened in 1908 as the "Crystal Palace," seating nearly 700.
 In 1927, the venue became a concert hall.
 In 1941, Warner Bros.
 Circuit Management Corporation took over management of the venue converting it into a movie theatre.
-Along with the changes came a new name, the "New Palace Theatre".
-The theatre’s popularity declined in the 50s.
-By 1959, the theatre saw another reincarnation, this time as a repertory theatre.
-The theatre operated under the direction of stage veteran Anne Ramsey and her husband Logan Ramsey.
-This is also when the name, "Theatre of the Living Arts" came into being.
+Along with the changes came a new name, the "New Palace Theatre."
+The theatre's popularity declined in the 50s.

-In 1964, Andre Gregory took over from the Ramseys as artistic director.
-The theatre proved to be a critical success, presenting 10 productions per season, all to high praise.
-Some troupe members included: Danny DeVito, Judd Hirsch, Sally Kirkland, Ron Leibman and Morgan Freeman.
-In 1967, a dispute with the board of directors resulted in Gregory leaving the theatre on February 17, 1967.
-At this time, the theatre was taken over by a new firm and christened as the "Bandbox Living Arts", a beatnik house.
-The theatre saw a decline in popularity and closed in 1969 due to financial issues.
+Through the efforts of two Philadelphia women, Celia Silverman and Jean Goldman, the building was acquired in 1963 in order to house a new non-profit theatre company, The Theatre of the Living Arts.
+Architect Wolfgang Roth was hired to create a 431-seat theater space with a thrust stage.
+In 1964, Andre Gregory was hired as artistic director, with Silverman and Goldman acting as unpaid producers.
+The company proved to be a critical success, presenting ten productions per season, all to high praise.
+Troupe members included: Danny DeVito, Judd Hirsch, Sally Kirkland, Ron Leibman and Morgan Freeman.

+A dispute with the board of directors resulted in Gregory leaving the theatre on February 17, 1967.
+At that time, the theatre was taken over by a new firm and christened as "Bandbox Living Arts", a beatnik house; however, the theatre saw a decline in popularity and closed in 1969 due to financial issues.

 In 1970, business entrepreneur Al Malmfelt purchased the theatre.
-It reopened a year later as a single screen cinema; specializing in hard to see films.
-Nearly 20 films were shown per week.
-The movie house showed classic films, alongside art films, foreigns, serials and controversial films.
-There was also a monsters at midnight film series, with the venue showing horror films.
-In 1976, it premiered The Rocky Horror Picture Show.
-The TLA was the first theatre in Philadelphia to show this "midnight movie" which became an instant success with fans and led to weekly showings, encouraging the audience to dress as their favorite characters and return week after week.
+It reopened a year later as a single screen cinema, specializing in hard-to-see films.
+Nearly twenty films were shown per week, including classic films, art films, foreigns, serials, and controversial films.
+There was also a "monsters at midnight" film series, featuring horror films.
+In 1976, the TLA became the first theatre in Philadelphia to show The Rocky Horror Picture Show; it became an instant success with fans and led to weekly showings, encouraging the audience to dress as their favorite characters and return week after week.